 SHORT INCA TRAIL: If you are booking the 1 or 2 day Inca Trail, it is preferred that you also book in advance, however 2 to 4 month in before is possible depending on the date you chose to trek.

-SAM Travel makes sure all their hikers’ information is updated and ready to use to secure the Inca Trail permit on the date the client is hoping to secure.
+Orange Nation makes sure all their hikers’ information is updated and ready to use to secure the Inca Trail permit on the date the client is hoping to secure.
 Thus, the moment the permits are released for sale, we can purchase the permits before they are all sold out.
 Some dates in May or June may sell out within minutes, others in hours.
-Any delay in this process could mean SAM Travel is unable to secure your Inca Trail permit, especially for the Classic Inca Trail.
+Any delay in this process could mean Orange Nation Peru is unable to secure your Inca Trail permit, especially for the Classic Inca Trail.
 It is always wise to provide an alternative date to be sure of getting your permit.

-HOWEVER, after the permit has been purchased it is not possible to change the start date, get a refund or transfer the permit to someone else.
-You can only purchase new permits to change the date.
+Unfortunately, once permits have been purchased, it is not possible to change the start date, get a refund, or transfer permits to someone else.
+To change your start date, you will need to purchase new permits.

 It may be possible to book at the last minute with the 2 day or 1 day Inca Trail and perhaps the Classic Inca Trail (4 or 5 day) if you are looking to trek in a month of the year where demand is lower.
 However, it is not recommended!
 The permits are not the only item that can book out, trains and hotels can also book out.
 Please do not wait until the last minute, book now if you have set dates!

-If you are renewing your passport, SAM Travel can book with your old passport number (or driver’s license number) and we will update once your new passport arrives.
+If you are renewing your passport, Orange Nation Peru can book with your old passport number (or driver’s license number) and we will update once your new passport arrives.
 Further details are written below.

-If you are still in the process of obtaining your passport, you can still book with your driver’s license information and when you obtain your new passport then simply email SAM Travel a photo of both your new passport and your driver’s license and we will update your permit information at the government office.
+If you are still in the process of obtaining your passport, you can still book with your driver’s license information and when you obtain your new passport then simply email Orange Nation Peru a photo of both your new passport and your driver’s license and we will update your permit information at the government office.
 Please bring your drivers license and new passport when you come to Peru.

 If your passport will expire before you trek, you can book the Inca Trail hike with your current passport and when you obtain your new passport, you can take photos of both your old and new passports.
-Then email SAM Travel those photos and they will update your permit information at the government.
+Then email Orange Nation Peru those photos and they will update your permit information at the government.
 It is also wise to bring both your old passport and new passport to Peru when you come if your still have your old passport.

 The 4 or 5 days Inca Trail to Machu Picchu its available on any date that its best for you as long as we have a minimum of 2 people